Femi Leye: Early life and education

 He graduated from Federal Polytechnic, Ilaro, with a degree in Food Science and Technology.

 Career

 He grew up listening to his father's vinyls of artists like King Sunny Ade, Ebenezer Obey, and Fela Anikulapo-Kuti.
 At age 14, Femi taught himself how to play the guitar, with heavy influences from musical legends like Jimmy Dludlu, Lionel Loueke, George Benson, Norman Brown and Wes Montgomery.

 After graduating from college, he worked with different artistes in Nigeria in the studio and on stage.
 He had a residency with his band Femi Leye Trio at Eko Hotel & Suites.

-He went on to score musicals and spoke word performances by Titilope Sonuga and Wanawana.
+He went on to score musicals and spoken word performances by Titilope Sonuga and Wanawana.
 He also had production credits and played for artists such as Youssou N'dour, Angélique Kidjo, Salif Keita, Akon, Don Jazzy, Tiwa Savage, Adekunle Gold, Di'ja, Reminisce, Chidinma Ekile, Burnaboy, Juls, and Brymo.

 2010–2011: Career beginnings

 Femi produced his first song, "Irawo Owuro", which means "Morning Star".
 It is a contemporary jazz song with heavy African sound influences.